SalmanZach/Springy_Facebook_Rebound/README.md

 ## How to use

+First Need to add dependency in your Gradle.

+       Compile 'com.facebook.rebound:rebound:0.3.8'

-   Create Springy Animator instance and you can initialize by one of it's two constructors.
+  Then Create Springy Animator instance and you can initialize by one of it's two constructors.

      with Spring Config.